Available now in a brand-new edition by Tyche Books!

 Amarynth is a spirit singer, gifted–or cursed, as she sometimes thinks–with the ability to lead the spirits of the dead from the Lower World through the Between World to the Gate of the Upper World and the Light that lies beyond it.

 While she is still an apprentice her grandfather and tutor dies, slain by a mysterious creature in the Between World that is blocking access to the Upper World’s Gate.
 Without a spirit singer her village cannot survive, so Amarynth embarks on a hazardous quest to find out what the creature is, how it can be defeated, and how she can become a full-fledged spirit singer — a quest that takes her not only from her tiny seacoast home to the soaring mountains of the south, but across the even more rugged terrain of her own soul.

-Also coming soon: the audiobook, narrated by myself, from Iambik Audiobooks.
+Also available as an audiobook, narrated by myself, from Iambik Audiobooks.

 Winner of the 2002 Regina Book Award for best book by a Regina resident, one of the Saskatchewan Book Awards.